• Skip to primary navigation

 Store any leftovers in an airtight container in the refrigerator for up to 5 days.
 Reheat it in the microwave.
 I don't recommend freezing this recipe.

-FAQs about Pasta Primavera
+Pasta Primavera Recipe FAQs

 What is primavera sauce made of?